Kids will have an awesome time building popular 2D and 3D shapes with these free STEM activity task cards!

 For the 3D shapes, it’s fun to include a variety of materials such as popsicle sticks, colored matchsticks and straws.
 That way kids can explore different materials and discover which ones are easier for building.

 For instance, straws are sometimes a bit easier for modeling because they are lightweight and can be easily cut into different lengths but they’re not as strong and durable as craft sticks.
+The best part of this STEM activity is that you can tweak it many different ways!

 Grab Your Set